Protecting Executives with Online Data: Three Success Stories

 Organizations are investing in global business travel more than ever.
 Travel risk management is a growing industry, leveraging technology to keep executives and other personnel safe abroad.
 It’s no longer enough to develop effective response strategies—security teams must also monitor online data closely as events unfold and prevent executives from encountering threats.

 A security consultant firm used the Platform to reinforce a client’s travel risk management strategy.
 The firm was able to locate crisis-related content in Cairo, where the executive was traveling.
 The firm received a flood of notifications related to a fire and was able to verify its exact location using public geotagged Snapchat data before the event was reported on news feeds.
-On-the-ground staff were notified to avoid the area, and the executive safely continued with their plans.
+On-the-ground staff was notified to avoid the area, and the executive safely continued with their plans.

 Enterprise risk management teams are quickly evolving as executive attack surfaces increase.
 These cases highlight how executive protection services are responsible for monitoring both on-the-ground security and increased digital risks and breaches.